brentmc79/role_fu/README.markdown

 ## Configuration ##

 All of the configuration happens in the controllers.
-The has_role_fu method expects a hash where the keys are the action names, and the values can be one of two things:
+The has_role_fu method expects a hash where the keys are the action names, and the values can be one of three things:

+1. A symbol representing the accepted role.

 1. An array of role names, like [:admin, :author, :editor].
 This will allow admins, authors, editors, OR any of their sub-roles to perform this action.
 Note that every Role can have a parent role, and/or one or more lesser roles.